Documentation

 Note

-Although the Include values and revenue setting isn't required, the recommended best practice is to select this setting when mapping events because additional data helps Unity's models to more accurately acquire high-value users.
+When you configure events in your MMP dashboard, although the setting isn't required, the recommended best practice is to include both values and revenue with post-install events.
+This additional data helps Unity's models to more accurately acquire high-value users.

-For detailed instructions on how to set up events in your MMP dashboard, refer to the Integration best practices documentation.
+For detailed instructions on how to map events in your MMP dashboard, refer to the Integration best practices documentation.

 Note

-Performance will improve as Unity collects more data from newly mapped events.
+Performance improves as Unity collects more data from newly mapped events.

-After you map a Level Complete event with your MMP, use the Event Name Targeting section of the campaign setup to select which event your campaign targets.
+After you map a Level Complete event with your MMP, create your campaign in the User Acquisition Dashboard.
+In the Create a campaign dialog, use the Event name targeting section of the campaign setup to select which event your campaign targets.
 Your events become available in the User Acquisition dashboard within 72 hours after successful mapping.
-Expect a 14-day learning period when you successfully map a new event to Unity from your MMP for Event Name Targeting.
+Expect a 14-day learning period when you successfully map a new event to Unity from your MMP for event name targeting.
 The learning period starts when your MMP passes the new event to Unity and isn't dependent on whether you use the new event in a Level Complete campaign.

 Note